kazurayam/ReactInputField/README.md

 I wanted to reproduce on my machine what's reported by @Rob1 and @guy.mason, and I found it was not very easy.

 I find a growing number of topics (questions and bug reports) about E2E testing for React apps in the Katalon User Forum.
-Now I would argume that there is a common shortcoming in those topics.
+Now I would argue that there is a common shortcoming in those topics.
 The topic-posters talk about what they encountered in their own environment, and they tend to disclose no guidance how to reproduce the incident on other environments.

 Why they don't do that?
 I suppse, because their React apps as AUT (*Application Under Test*) run inside their private network so that the posters can not tell others: "Please have a look at this URL on the Internet for this incident".

 I would argue, however, I can never understand the problems unless I can see the problem is reproduced with a live URL accessble on my machine.
-Therefore I wanted to lauche a React-based AUT locally on my machine.
+Therefore I want to lauch a React-based AUT locally on my machine.
 How can I do it?

 ## Proposed Solution

-With [Node.js](https://nodejs.org/en) installed on my machine, I can easily launch a React app locally on my machine.
+With [Node.js](https://nodejs.org/en) installed, I can easily launch a React app locally on my machine.

 1. I will create a Next.js project in any directory on my machine.
 Next.js lets us generate a new project by a single command on top of Node.js.
 It's really easy.